-The difference between the median values for the lowest scenario (SSP1-1.9) and the highest scenario (SSP5-8.5 Low Confidence) in 2050 is 6 cm.
-The upper end of the likely range across all medium confidence scenarios is 0.35 meters.
-After 2050, the range across the different sea level projections expands to 0.38 m for the medium confidence scenarios (Figure 5).
-The median values for the medium confidence scenarios in 2100 range from 0.45 m for the lowest scenario to 0.83 m for the highest scenario.
-In addition, the SSP5-8.5 Low Confidence starts to diverge from the other scenarios.
-The 83rd percentile of this scenario is 1.84 m (Figure 5, dashed red line) and represents a plausible upper-end estimate of sea level rise in 2100.
+Table 2 gives the projected values and rates of sea level rise in 2050 and 2100.
+In 2050, there is a relatively narrow range across all scenarios, both medium and low confidence.
+The difference between the median values for the lowest (1.5°C) and highest (5°C) scenarios in 2050 is 7 cm.
+The upper end of the likely range across all medium confidence scenarios is 0.36 m.
+As shown in Figure 5, after 2050, the range of different sea level projections expands.
+The median values for the medium confidence scenarios in 2100 range from 0.52 m for the lowest scenario to 0.91 m for the highest scenario.
+In addition, the High Warming, Low Confidence scenario diverges from the other scenarios, and the 83rd percentile of this scenario is 1.86 m, representing a plausible upper-end estimate of sea level rise in 2100.
 The rate of sea level rise by 2100 could also be more than double the current rate, adding over 1 cm every year to the foundation of sea level rise on top of which other ocean variability sits.

 Figure 5.
-Projections of future sea level rise from 2020 to 2100 for Kiribati in meters, relative to 2005. shaded The regions represent the likely range each for projection. and the red dashed line represents a plausible upper end estimate for sea level rise.
+Projections of future sea level rise from 2020 to 2100 for Kiribati in meters, relative to 2005.
+The shaded regions represent the likely range for each projection, and the red dashed line represents a plausible upper end estimate for sea level rise.

-To further assist in interpretation and understanding of the sea level projections, the probability of exceeding specific amounts of sea-level rise in the future for different levels of warming is estimated and shown in Table 3.
+To further assist in the interpretation and understanding of the sea level projections, the probability of exceeding specific amounts of sea level rise in the future for different levels of warming is estimated and shown in Table 3.
 For 2050, Table 3 shows the probabilities for exceeding 0.1 m, 0.2 m and 0.3 m in Kiribati.
 There is a greater than 98% chance across all scenarios of exceeding 0.1 m by 2050, while there is between 3-39% chance of exceeding 0.3 m.
 For 2100, the probability of exceeding 0.5 m is between 36-99%, while the probability of exceeding 0.7 m is between 6-78%.
 Table 3 highlights the importance of limiting future warming.
-For low levels of future warming (< 2.0°C), it is very unlikely that 1 m of sea-level rise will be surpassed.
+For low levels of future warming (< 2.0°C), it is very unlikely that 1 m of sea level rise will be surpassed.
 Higher levels of warming increase the possibility that the low confidence processes will become a factor, and the potential to exceed 1 m by 2100 increases significantly.
 The information in Table 3 can also be reframed to estimate the timing of exceeding the specific thresholds of sea level rise (Figure 6).
 Across all future warming levels, 0.1 cm of sea level rise in Kiribati is expected to be surpassed by 2050.
 At higher warming levels, 0.30 m may also be surpassed by 2050.

 Table 3.
-Exceedance probabilities for specific amounts of future sea-level rise based on IPCC warming level-based global mean sea level projections.
+Exceedance probabilities for specific amounts of future sea level rise based on IPCC warming level-based global mean sea level projections.
 Global mean surface air temperature anomalies are projected for years 2081-2100 relative to the 1850-1900 climatology.
 The solid blue line indicates shift in exceedance probabilities evaluated in 2050 vs. 2100.
-As an example of how this table can be read, the third row could be used to produce the following two sentences: "Assuming 3°C of warming in 2100, there is a 5% chance of exceeding the 1 meter in 2100" and "Assuming high levels of warming in 2100 and contributions from the low confidence processes, there is a 49% chance of exceeding the 1 meter in 2100.
+As an example of how this table can be read, the bottom row could be used to produce the following two sentences: "Assuming 3°C of warming in 2100, there is a 5% chance of sea level rise exceeding 1 meter in 2100" and "Assuming high levels of warming in 2100 and contributions from the low confidence processes, there is a 49% chance of sea level rise exceeding 1 meter in 2100.